omussell/hortus/documentation/docs/index.md

 - API backend returns generated basic images instead of JSON data

+### Future

+- Range slider which displays the growth over time of the forest garden
+- Expand to larger land area
+- Expand variety of plants
+- Different geographic regions than just UK

 ## Notes
 Write the documentation and text on the website from a gardeners perspective, not an IT one.
 Someone wanting a garden layout doesnt care that its written in X programming language using X framework.

 - Deployment to server running NGINX Unit.
 SCP new binary to server.
 Ping Unit to load new app.
 - Look into how to generate SVG images
+    - SVG are text.
+If we minify and compress them, could we serve them direct from a HTTP cache in front rather than storing them in object storage.
 - Think about design of the frontend, how will it look?
 Buttons and sliders then click submit?
     - How to handle scale?
 Need to set max limit on size otherwise it wont fit on screen and take loads of CPU time.
     - Maybe set reasonable limits and just say if you need bigger then run it multiple times and join them up yourself.